EnchantTheWeb/EnchantTheWeb/README.md

 - 🔭 I’m currently working on whatever it is you pay me to do!
 Just say the word and I'm there!

-- 🌱 I’m currently learning more about WordPress and Full-Stack Development.
+- 🌱 I’m fluent in WordPress and am developing more anf more skills toward Full-Stack Development daily.
 I have recently completed training in JIRA, Kanban, and Confluence.
 I have also been trained in Drupal 7-9!
+I am very comfortable with ClickUp and Slack as well.

-- 👩‍💻 For nesrly the last 3 years I have worked as a Sr Frontend Developer for a company that maintaind a large number of web clients on the wpengine platform.
-I am cery comfortable with wordpress, site maintenance and updating, backend development, as well as both custom and premade theme site builds.
-Anything I dont know Im more than willing to learn if it means worlikg with an amazing team!
+- 👩‍💻 For nearly the last 3 years I have worked as a Sr Frontend Developer for a company that maintaind a large number of web clients on the wpengine platform.
+I am very comfortable with wordpress, site maintenance and updating, backend development, as well as both custom and premade theme site builds.
+Anything I dont know I'm more than willing to learn if it means working with an amazing team!

 I have worked remotely for all of my web development freelance work, but have also worked remotely for other companies since 2007.